Here’s the Problem…

 In fact, studies have shown that a high percentage of patients in cardiac units suffered major grief six months to a year prior to having their heart attack.
 The immune system is also affected by grief as contractions around the heart can suppress the activity of the thymus gland needed to activate the T-cells.

-Until recently, how this happens was not clear, but we now recognize that unreleased contractions in the body will impede normal blood flow, thus interfering with normal metabolic functions such as cells receiving nutrients and releasing waste products.
+Until recently, how this happens was not clear, but we now recognize that unreleased contractions in the body significantly impede blood flow, thus interfering with normal metabolic functions such as cells receiving nutrients and releasing waste products.

-SHEN Therapy offers an elegant solution to Fritz Perls’ theory that emotions have a life cycle with a beginning, an experiential climax and a natural ending, but, when not fully completed, these suppressed emotions remain active inside us sub-consciously affecting everything we think, say and do.
+SHEN Therapy offers an elegant solution to Fritz Perls’ theory that emotions have a life cycle with a beginning, an experiential climax and a natural ending.
+But when not fully completed, these suppressed contractive emotions remain active inside us sub-consciously affecting everything we think, say and do.

 ––––––––––––– ❖ –––––––––––––

 Certified SHEN Therapists are skilled at dissolving these physio-emotional contractions held in the body at sites of old or recent trauma.
-They do this by directing the naturally occurring biofield, or ch’i energy between their hands (pronounced “chee” and often spelled chi or qi), which relaxes internalized tension, lifting the emotion to the surface where it is safely completed and then dissipates.
+They do this by directing the naturally occurring biofield flux, or ch’i energy between their hands (pronounced “chee” and often spelled chi or qi), which relaxes internalized tension, lifting the painful emotion to the surface where it is safely completed, and then dissipates.
 These non-invasive, precise and powerful hands-on SHEN techniques have been developed, tested and refined over decades of clinical research and professional practice.

-You can experience SHEN in a private appointment with a Certified SHEN Therapist or a Supervised SHEN Intern, or in a workshop environment.
+You can experience SHEN in a private appointment with a Certified SHEN Therapist or Supervised SHEN Intern, or in a SHEN Personal Empowerment Workshop environment.

 — Please read on for information about SHEN Workshops, private intensives and training leading to certification as a SHEN Therapist.